Human-AI Shared Control via Policy Dissection: Conclusion and Discussion

-Inspired by the neuroscience approach to study the motor cortex in primates, we present a simple yet effective method called Policy Dissection to align internal neural representations and kinematic attributes of a given trained policy.
-The resulting stimulation-evoked map allows human to steer the agent and evoke its certain behaviors.
-Policy Dissection implements the human-AI shared control systems on top of the models trained from standard RL algorithms without re-training or modification.
-The human-AI shared control system is quantitatively evaluated in autonomous driving and locomotion tasks, and the result suggests the improvement on test-time generalizability and ability to achieve task transfer.
-We further provide intriguing demonstrations on various other environments to show the generality of our method and the wider applications of human-AI collaboration.
+Inspired by the neuroscience approach to study the motor cortex in primates, we present a simple yet effective method called \textit{Policy Dissection} to align internal neural representations and kinematic attributes of a pretrained neural policy.
+The resulting \textit{stimulation-evoked map} allows human to steer the agent and evoke its certain behaviors. \textit{Policy Dissection} enables human-AI shared control systems on top of the models trained from standard RL algorithms, without any re-training or modification.
+We quantitatively evaluate the human-AI shared control system in autonomous driving and locomotion tasks, and the result suggests the substantial improvement of the test-time generalization for task transfer.
+We further provide interactive demonstrations in various environments to show the generality of our method and its application for human-AI collaboration.

 \textbf{Limitations and societal impact}.
-Our study finds that a small portion of units are not aligned with any motor primitive.
-The agent can still accomplish the task even if we set them as zero.
-More investigation is needed for understanding the role of all units and making the neural policy transparent.
-Another limitation of Policy Dissection is that we only evaluate this method in continuous control tasks with state vector as input.
-Wider range of tasks and neural network architecture such as discrete tasks and CNNs can be adopted in future research.
-One potential negative social impact is that the safety issue remains when deploying the shared control system in real world application.
-As shown in the autonomous driving experiment, our method derived from empirical study has no theoretical guarantee on the safety of human subject.
-The unsuccessful collaboration or conflict between human and AI may lead to potential dangers.
+One limitation of \textit{Policy Dissection} is that we only evaluate this method in continuous control tasks with the state vector as input.
+A wider range of tasks and neural network architecture such as discrete control tasks and CNNs can be adopted in future research.
+One potential negative social impact is that the safety issue remains to be solved when deploying shared control systems in real-world applications.
+As shown in the autonomous driving experiment, our method derived from empirical study has no theoretical guarantee on the safety of human subjects.
+The unsuccessful collaboration or conflict between human and AI may lead to potential risks.

 { }